Corollarium/modelarium/README.md

 What it does?

-- generates scaffolding for you: model, database migration, seed, factory, events, policies.
+- **generates scaffolding for you**: model, database migration, seed, factory, events, policies.
 Everything from your graphql descriptions.
 No more tedious creation of files and repeated code.
-- datatypes: your data is more than strings.
+- **datatypes**: your data is more than strings.
 You have models for your structures, so have datatypes for your fields.
 Create the correct database fields without thinking about it.
-- validation: transparent data validation made automatically based on your datatypes.
+- **validation**: transparent data validation made automatically based on your datatypes.
 Your data is always safely validated.
-- frontend generation: get HTML forms generated for you automatically with your favorite CSS framework, as well as basic cards and lists.
+- **frontend generation**: get HTML forms generated for you automatically with your favorite CSS framework, as well as basic cards and lists.
 Get Vue and React components if you use them.
-- integration with Laravel and Lighthouse.
+- **integration with Laravel and Lighthouse**.
 Get GraphQL endpoints automatically.

 What it doesn't do: